paternogbc/studyGroup/README.md

 É isso!
 O seu evento é está agora disponível em sua página.
 Além disso, existe um fórum de discussões para que as pessoas interessadas possam fazer perguntas e discutir os detalhes.
 Os eventos irão ser removidos automaticamente do cronograma da página uma semana depois da data do evento – mas o issue que foi criado estará sempre disponível como um registro do que você já realizou.

-> **Event Listing Gotchas:** here are a few things to look out for when listing an event:
+> **Dicas sobre a lista de eventos** here are a few things to look out for when listing an event:
 >  - Did you remember to include the `---` above and below?
 The website builder needs those.
 >  - Can't find the issue tracker?
 Remember to turn it on under the 'Settings' menu on the right.
 >  - The seven fields need to be on exactly one line each; some text editors will insert line breaks into lines that are too long; remove these if so.